Licensing And Runtime Access

 Runtime Checks

-Before the run starts, LoadStrike checks configured agents, targeted scenarios, reporting sinks, worker plugins, and timeout settings against the active runtime limits.
+Before the run starts, LoadStrike also checks configured agents, targeted scenarios, reporting sinks, worker plugins, and timeout settings against the active runtime limits.

 Registered Device Limits